liujiale-study/MSAIProj_HP-PPI/README.md

-# Virulence Prediction Model for Host-IAV Protein-Protein Interactions
+# Virulence Classification Model for Mouse-IAV Protein-Protein Interactions
 A project for NTU MSc Artificial Intelligence course.

-In this project, we design and implement a model that utilises Graph Neural Networks (GNN) to predict the virulence class of protein-protein interactions between mouse and IAV proteins.
+In this project, we design and implement a Graph Neural Network (GNN) model to predict the virulence class of protein-protein interactions between mouse and IAV proteins.
 We also create a dataset for training and evaluating our model.

 ## Environment Setup